Python-Test-Engineer/django-con-eu/NOTES.md

 ## Aim

+1. To see that it can be just 'AI as API', albeit a very magical API.
-1. To show that AI based apps need not be all AI or not at all, but we can have 'a bit of AI in our apps'.
+12. To show that AI based apps need not be all AI or not at all, but we can have 'a bit of AI in our apps'.
-2. To demystify and simplify AI Agents and AI Programming because it can seem like it is another different world of dev.
-3. To see that it can be just 'AI as API', albeit a very magical API.
+3. To show that it is 'business as usual' as Pythonistas, using our experience and skills to create AI Apps.

 The Django implementation is a matter of copying over the Python code we will be exploring in the notebooks and using its response as context for a view in this Django app.

+# Demo

+I took information from the Conference website and used the code, ( a copy and paste), from `03_faq_ipynb` to provide a help chatbot...

+"what is a sprint and when does it take place - also I am not an expert coder does that matter?"

 <h3 style="color:#DB4C00;">
  Let's look at where Agentic Apps differ from regular apps and perhaps we may see that AI Agents are everyday Python with LLM API calls.